 Our department is home to outstanding faculty and academic programs and serves as a center for innovative research.
 The department's signature strengths are in sociological theory, the sociology of aging, the sociology of gender, and historical sociology.

-Sociology faculty have published and contributed chapters to numerous books, including most recently:
+Sociology faculty have published numerous books, including most recently:

 Brekhus, Wayne & Gabe Ignatow, eds.
 (2019).
 The Oxford Handbook of Cognitive Sociology.
 New York: Oxford University Press.

 McCaffree, Kevin (2017).
 The Secular Landscape.
 Palgrave Macmillan.

 Zafirovski, Milan (2017).
 Identifying a Free Society: Conditions and Indicators.
 Brill.

 Ignatow, Gabe & Rada Mihalcea (2017).
 An Introduction to Text Mining.
 Thousand Oaks, CA: Sage Publications